JuliaPhylo/PhyloNetworks.jl/README.md

 1. create edges defined as hybrid or not

-2. create nodes with such edges
+2. create nodes defined as hybrid, leaves or tree with such edges

 3. setNode! to add nodes into edges

 4. create hybrid network

-5. updateGammaz! updateGamma2z!
+5. updateInCycle! updateGammaz! updateGamma2z! updateContainRoot!